Financial Planning for your Cosmetic Procedure

 We attempt to verify in advance that the patient’s insurance company will pay for specific medical procedures.
 Occasionally, even though coverage was verified before the medical/surgical services were provided, the insurance company denies the claim.
 If your claim is denied, you are personally and fully responsible for payment in full within 30 days.

 All cosmetic fees must be paid prior to service.
-To schedule surgery, there is a non-refundable scheduling deposit of $500 to reserve operating room time.
+To schedule surgery, there is a scheduling deposit of $500 to reserve operating room time.
 This amount will be applied to your balance.
-The remaining balance must be received in our office at least two weeks prior to surgery.
-If the payment has not been received, surgery may be cancelled and the deposit will not be returned.
+The remaining balance must be received in our office at least one month prior to surgery.
+If the payment has not been received, surgery may be canceled and the deposit will not be returned.